 For ease of printing, the same conversion factors also are available in pdf format: Conversion factors 1774 to estimated 2028.

 The above tables show conversion factors for CPI (1982-84 Dollars) and dollars of 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, estimated 2018, CPI-U-X1 (2017 dollars), and CPI-U-RS (an experimental measure, using 2017 dollars, and updated CPI-U-RS data from the Bureau of Labor Statistics, also in 2017 dollars).
 This file provides both conversion factors for each of those inflation measures and also inflation rates using CPI-U for years starting 1774, CPI-U-RS for years starting 1947, and CPI-U-X1 for years starting 1950.
 These files also show "chain-weighted" inflation data, a topic of recent interest.

 For inflation assumptions for years 2018 to 2028, see the main page of this site.

-Data prior to 1913 are estimates; data for 1913 to the present involve data from the Bureau of Labor Statistics, though the specific methods of data collection have changed during that period.
+Data prior to 1913 are estimates so must be considered with extra caution; data for 1913 to the present involve data from the Bureau of Labor Statistics, though the specific methods of data collection have changed during that period.
 Use special caution concerning data prior to 1913.